shorepine/tulipcc/README.md

 Tulip is available both as a [hardware DIY project (Tulip CC)](docs/tulip_build.md) and a [desktop simulator app (Tulip Desktop.)](docs/tulip_desktop.md) They both have all the same features.
 I use Tulip Desktop when developing Tulip, but use the hardware Tulip CC when making things!
 If you're nervous about building the hardware, [download the desktop version!](docs/tulip_desktop.md)

-**[You can read more about the "why" or "how" of Tulip on my website!](https://notes.variogram.com/2023/02/14/tulip/)** Or read on for the API and build instructions.
+**[You can read more about the "why" or "how" of Tulip on my website!](https://notes.variogram.com/2023/02/14/tulip/)** Or read on for the API.

 [![Tulip Desktop](https://raw.githubusercontent.com/bwhitman/tulipcc/main/docs/pics/desktop.png)](docs/tulip_desktop.md)